 Array Technologies, Inc. Announces Preliminary Financial Results for the Full Year 2022, Full Year 2023 Guidance and Earnings Release Date

-Filed Notification of Late Filing on Form 12b-25 with the SEC and plans to file Form 10-K for the fiscal year ended December 31, 2022, within 15-day grace period

-/EIN News/ -- ALBUQUERQUE, N.M., March 02, 2023 (GLOBE NEWSWIRE) -- Today Array Technologies (NASDAQ: ARRY) (“Array” or “the Company”), a leading provider of tracker solutions, software and services for utility-scale solar energy projects announced selected preliminary unaudited financial results for its full year ended December 31, 2022 and provided full year 2023 guidance.
+ALBUQUERQUE, N.M., March 02, 2023 (GLOBE NEWSWIRE) -- Today Array Technologies ARRY ("Array" or "the Company"), a leading provider of tracker solutions, software and services for utility-scale solar energy projects announced selected preliminary unaudited financial results for its full year ended December 31, 2022 and provided full year 2023 guidance.

 The Company plans to release its full fourth quarter and full year 2022 financial results after the market close on Wednesday, March 15, 2023, to be followed by a conference call that same day at 5:00 p.m.
 Eastern Time.